İlkan Karaman

-İlkan Karaman (born May 13, 1990) is a Turkish professional basketball player for Formosa Taishin Dreamers of the Taiwanese P. League+ (PLG).
+İlkan Karaman (May 13, 1990 – September 8, 2024) was a Turkish professional basketball player.

 Professional career

-Karaman made his professional debut in the TB2L with Tofaş Bursa during the 2007-08 season.
-He signed a contract with Pınar Karşıyaka after playing 4 years for Tofaş Bursa.
+Karaman made his professional debut in the TB2L with Tofaş Bursa during the 2007–08 season.
+He signed a contract with Pınar Karşıyaka after playing four years for Tofaş Bursa.

 On August 17, 2012, Karaman signed a three-year contract with Fenerbahçe.
-In the 2012-13 season Karaman played in 29 games for Fenerbahçe in the Turkish Basketball League and 22 games in the EuroLeague.
+In the 2012–13 season Karaman played in 29 games for Fenerbahçe in the Turkish Basketball League and 22 games in the EuroLeague.
 In the 2013 off-season he underwent arthroscopic surgery on both knees to relieve chronic patellar tendinitis, which prevented him from playing the following season.
 On July 1, 2014, he parted ways with Fenerbahçe.

 On October 14, 2015, Karaman signed with Acıbadem Üniversitesi of the Turkish Basketball Second League.

 On September 1, 2016, he signed with Beşiktaş for the 2016–17 season.

 On July 12, 2017, Karaman signed with İstanbul BB.
 He left Istanbul after appearing in eight league games.
 On January 16, 2018, he signed with Büyükçekmece.

-On November 14, 2019, he has signed with Cholet of the LNB Pro A.
+On November 14, 2019, he signed with Cholet of the LNB Pro A.

-On October 20, 2020, he has signed with Antibes Sharks of the LNB Pro B.
+On October 20, 2020, he signed with Antibes Sharks of the LNB Pro B.

-On January 20, 2021, he has signed with Petkim Spor of the Turkish Basketball Super League.
+On January 20, 2021, he signed with Petkim Spor of the Turkish Basketball Super League.

-On September 30, 2021, he has signed with Semt77 Yalovaspor of the Turkish Basketball Super League.
+On September 30, 2021, he signed with Semt77 Yalovaspor of the Turkish Basketball Super League.

-On June 25, 2022, Karaman signed with Tofaş of the Turkish BSL and return to the club after 11 seasons.
+On June 25, 2022, Karaman signed with Tofaş of the Turkish Basketbol Süper Ligi (BSL) and returned to the club after 11 seasons.

-On December 23, 2022, he signed with Manisa BB of the Turkish Basketbol Süper Ligi (BSL).
+On December 23, 2022, he signed with Manisa BB of the Turkish BSL.